The Word of Faith Movement

 No one knows for sure what Paul's thorn in the flesh was.
 But many scholars believe that it was an eye ailment.
 The Greek word rendered as thorn in 2 Corinthians 12:7 is skolops (σκόλοψ), which means withered at the front.
 It is derived from two other words, skelos (σκέλος), meaning to parch and optanomai (ὀπτάνομαι), meaning to gaze.

 When someone in the movement does get sick they simply deny that they are sick.
-They claim that what appears to be an ailment is actually just a symptom put on them by the devil in order to fool them into believing that they are sick when they are not.
+They claim that what appears to be an ailment is actually just a symptom put on them by the devil.
+This they claim is done in order to fool them into believing that they are sick when they are not.
 The danger here is obvious.
 Ignoring symptoms can lead to greater problems – sometimes, even death.

 Larry and Lucky Parker paid a high price for their dedication to the Faith teachers.
 In their book We Let Our Son Die, they tell how, in accordance with the teachings of the Word of Faith Movement, they withheld insulin from their diabetic son.
 He lapsed into a coma and died.